jessebyun/ticket-lifecycle/README.md

   <img src="https://imgur.com/QDNyXAV.png" height="80%" width="80%" alt="Intake"/>
 </p>
 <p>
 Created multiple tickets as different users through the support ticketing system.
-Once tickets are created, a queue manager can prioritize tickets according to service level agreements.
+Once tickets are created, a Queue Manager can prioritize tickets according to service level agreements.
 Tickets can also be assigned to a specific agent or team.
 </p>
 <br />
 <br />